The waterfalls and bridge of Heber's Ghyll Ilkley

 💦 There are points where you can get down to the water to throw stones or dip your boots

 ✨ The Swastika Stone is a scheduled monument, protected on account of it’s significance in the scale of cup and ring marked rocks.
 Ilkley Moor has hundreds of these rocks dotted all over (see the Badger Stone, which is another fine example.)
 It is believed that the carvings date back to c.2800-500BC and this particular stone is one of the more rare examples of Neolithic stone carvings (hence why it’s protected).
+The visible stone is actually a replica of the original, created in the 19th Century.
+The original stone is very weathered so not as easy to spot.
+It is directly behind the replica.
 Sources: thenorthernantiquarian,org and historicengland.org.

 🌳 This walk is great in all seasons.
 But to try and beat the walking whinge, then why not try one of our walking games?
 Or you can download a free scavenger sheet!